TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/configure-cloud-providers/aws.md

 - VPC Peering Connections must be established in an N x N matrix, such that every VPC in every region you configure must be peered to every other VPC in every other region.
 - Routing Table entries in every regional VPC should route traffic to every other VPC CIDR block across the PeeringConnection to that respective VPC.
 This must match the Subnets that you provided during the configuration step.
 - Security Groups in each VPC can be hardened by only opening up the relevant ports to the CIDR blocks of the VPCs from which you are expecting traffic.
-- Lastly, if you deploy Yugabyte Platform in a different VPC than the ones in which you intend to deploy YugabyteDB nodes, then its own VPC must also be part of this cross-region VPC mesh, as well as setting up Routing Table entries in the source VPC (Yugabyte Platform) and allowing one further CIDR block (or public IP) ingress rule on the Security Groups for the YugabyteDB nodes (to allow traffic from the Yugabyte Platform or its VPC).
+- Lastly, if you deploy ZNbase Platform in a different VPC than the ones in which you intend to deploy ZNbaseDB nodes, then its own VPC must also be part of this cross-region VPC mesh, as well as setting up Routing Table entries in the source VPC (ZNbase Platform) and allowing one further CIDR block (or public IP) ingress rule on the Security Groups for the ZNbaseDB nodes (to allow traffic from the ZNbase Platform or its VPC).

 ## Final notes

-If you use the Yugabyte Platform to manage KeyPairs for you and you deploy multiple Yugabyte Platform instances across your environment, then the AWS Provider name should be unique for each instance of Yugabyte Platform integrating with a given AWS Account.
+If you use the ZNbase Platform to manage KeyPairs for you and you deploy multiple ZNbase Platform instances across your environment, then the AWS Provider name should be unique for each instance of ZNbase Platform integrating with a given AWS Account.

 ## Marketplace acceptance